Talking About Your Illness with Loved Ones

-Talking about your illness with family and friends may not be easy, but it will help them understand what is important to you.
+Talking about your health with the important people in your life may not be easy, but it will help them understand what is important to you.
 It will also help them support you now and in the future.

-Before you talk to your loved ones, think about when and where you want to talk.
+Before you talk to the important people in your life, think about when and where you want to talk.
 Choose a time and place when you feel relaxed.
 Be sure you have time to talk for a while.
 You can use the words in this guide or use your own words — whatever is easier for you.

 UNDERSTANDING

-- What is your understanding now of where I am with my illness?
+• What is your understanding now of where I am with my health?

 INFORMATION

-- I know that it may not be easy, but I would like to share information about my illness with you.
+• I know that it may not be easy, but I would like to share information about my health with you.
 Is that okay?

-- My clinician and I talked about the outlook for my illness–can I share that with you?
+• My clinician and I talked about the outlook for my health – can I share that with you?

 EXAMPLE: feel well for a long time, or that I can get stronger.